Soltsice/Soltsice/Readme.md

 ## Contributing

-Some functionality such as Solidity libraries is not supported yet.
-Contributors are welcome!
+If some functionality is not supported yet you are very welcome to open an issue or pull request!

 ## License